MediaComem/comem-webdev/subjects/node/README.md

 The third argument is a **callback function**:

-* With synchronous code, the call blocks the thread until it is done.
+* With synchronous code, the call blocks the thread until it is done
-* With asynchronous code, the rest of the code keeps executing, and `fs.readFile` will **call you back** when it is done.
+* With asynchronous code, the rest of the code keeps executing;
+  you pass a function to `fs.readFile` and Node.js will **call you back** when it is done

 Under the hood, Node.js will read the file in a separate thread, then execute your callback function when it's ready.